daisugiland/daisugi/STYLE_GUIDE.md

 ### Constructors

-  * Use classes if you have more than one methods and shared state.
+  * Use classes if you have more than one method and shared state.

     ❌  Bad